 You don’t want that, right?
-So then, without wasting your creativity and effort, consider these simple suggestions again, not just to make your posts attractive but SEO potential.
+So then, without wasting your creativity and effort, consider these simple suggestions again, not just to make your posts attractive but for SEO potential.

-Find that previous article here – You Are Not Seth Godin
+Find that previous article here – You are not Seth Godin

-1. Use a Modern Theme
+1. Use a modern theme

 When you consider installing a new theme on your blog, don’t forget to follow the proper protocol (backing up, plugin compatibility check) and buy your theme from a theme provider with a good reputation.
 So, you can avoid the harmful codes on your website.